Frequently Asked Questions

 What about my children?

 All residents are on restrictions for the first two weeks but are still allowed contact with their children.
-This can be telephone. skype or letter.
+This can be telephone, Skype or letter.
 You can also have a visit but only on the weekend.
 Your case worker and buddy will explain this in more detail when you arrive.
-Goldbridge also offeres the opportunity to record DVD’s of you reading stories to give to your children.
+Goldbridge also offers the opportunity to record DVD’s of you reading stories to give to your children.

 What about 12-Step groups?

 The Therapeutic Community liaises with the local 12 Step groups to support residents having information, as this is an excellent post treatment support process for clients.